meysamraz/laptop-price-prediction-end-to-end-project-using-ecommerce-website-data/README.md

 ### Watch Demo here ***heroku version*** :
-##### update : heroku may shutdown free hosting at 2022 - 28 nov so if this link didnt work use link above
+##### update : heroku may shutdown free hosting so if this link didnt work use link above

 https://loptop-price-prediction.herokuapp.com/